COE11-USTP-CEA/syllabus/README.md

 ### Class 12 (March 27-31)

-* Final Project Defense (for projects that were not excempted)
+* ~~Final Project Defense (for projects that were not excempted)~~
-* Date, time and venue will be set later
+* Due to the projects being not good enough, I've decided against a panel defense/presentation
+* I've decided on a Written exam for the Finals instead.

 ## Pairing Tips